keerati/coldfusion-csv-writer/README.md

 Coldfusion CSV Writer module
 =================

-It uses java.io.FileWriter to write the input Query object (or Array of Struct) to specific path.
+Write a Query object or Array of Struct to specific path using java.io.FileWriter.

-TODO:
-- unit tests
+# To run unit tests
+- Make sure [Testbox](http://www.ortussolutions.com/products/testbox) is on wwwroot folder.
+- Run tests/runner.cfm file to see the result.

+# TODO
 - example usage